mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/use-kcl-from-kubectl/index.md

 ## Prerequisites

-You need to have `kubectl` connected to your Kommander Management cluster using the Token flow.
+You must have `kubectl` connected to your Kommander Management cluster using the Token flow.

 Ensure KCL pods are running.